 A well-designed survey is an investment in the success of the research.
 It is well-worth making the effort upfront as opposed to making sense of data when the research is done (when it may be too late).
 A well-crafted survey also keeps respondents engaged and ultimately leads to more accurate and trustworthy data.

 Interested in learning more about designing effective online surveys?
 Subscribe here to receive a monthly research tip on online survey design, sampling, and connecting data.
 You'll also be notified when new Online Survey Training Modules are released.

 Explore the full training video on questionnaire development

 A lot of thought goes into crafting a questionnaire.
 It may need to be an iterative process: from getting at critical questions, to following best practices, to providing a smooth experience for respondents, to considerations for data quality.
 All together, these actions increase respondent engagement, reduces bias, and encourage honesty.

-Learn more about writing a survey in our 14-minute Online Survey Training Module: How to Create a Questionnaire.
+Watch our 14-minute Online Survey Training Module: How to Create a Questionnaire to learn more.
 There you’ll learn more about the four steps for questionnaire success and additional considerations for creating a survey.
 Find our full library of video modules here.

 For survey tips direct to your inbox each month, fill out the form below to subscribe.